CategoriesIBM Schools

 Vinit Patel

-Your first ‘Hello World’ is a start, but the real innovation begins when you find the language that speaks to your potential.
+“The real innovation begins when you find the language that speaks to your potential,” says Vinit, now working as a Tech Ops Engineer Intern at Datahash.

 CategoriesEducate to Employ